Top

 What documents should I bring to a consultation for grandparent visitation?

-When meeting with an attorney to discuss grandparent visitation rights, it is helpful to bring any relevant documentation that could support your case.
+When meeting with an attorney to discuss grandparent visitation rights, it is helpful to bring relevant documentation that could support your case.
 Documents might include:

 • A log of attempts to visit or communicate with your grandchildren, including dates and outcomes.